- Precinct Delegate Affidavit of Identity and Receipt of Filing (PDF)

 A person who wishes to seek a precinct delegate position must file an Affidavit of Identity to appear on the ballot with the clerk of his or her County (not the city or township clerk).
 Petition signatures are not required.
 To facilitate the precinct delegate candidate filing process, an Affidavit of Identity designed exclusively for use by precinct delegate candidates has been developed by the Department of States Bureau of Elections.
 The form is available through commercial vendors.
 It merits note that the availability of the precinct delegate Affidavit of Identity form does not preclude a precinct delegate candidate from filing with the standard Affidavit of Identity form.

-- The deadline for withdrawing a precinct delegate filing is 4 p.m. on Friday, May 8, 2020.
+- The deadline for withdrawing a precinct delegate filing is 4 p.m. on the 3rd day following the filing deadline.
 The withdrawal must be in writing and must be filed with the County Clerk; Michigan election law does not make any allowances for filing such withdrawals with the city or township clerk.
 (MCL 168.624a)

 Disclosure Forms & Compliance Statement